emc211/optane-kdb-report/README.md

 1b
 ```

 A full copy of the data is required for the sort listed above.
 When running the function defined in the .m namespace, that copy is assigned to the filesystem backed memory.
 While this results in a drop off in performance, it does provide a huge saving of DRAM memory.
-This could be very useful in instances where users need to run multiple concurrent backloaders or are struggling to perform end of day sorts with all the data in memory.
+This could be very useful in instances where users need to run multiple concurrent back-loaders or are struggling to perform end of day sorts with all the data in memory.

 We did explore this functionality and some utility functions are available in mutil.q script to redefine functions and namespaces to allocate memory to file system back memory instead of DRAM but exploring uses of this further was deemed to be out of scope for this post.

-We do however have to be aware of it as if we arent defining code in the .m namespace then we will be constrained to the amount of DRAM we have.
+We do however have to be aware of it as if we aren't defining code in the .m namespace then we will be constrained to the amount of DRAM we have.
 If we have more memory stored in appDirect that there is DRAM available and have queries that copies a lot of the data we could run out of DRAM.

 So if leaving an existing api/query code as is there will be an initial over head for pulling the data from appDirect instead of dram.
 After that once we cause kdb to assign data to new memory space it will get assigned in dram and everything from that point on should be as fast as it was in a dram rdb.